nicsig/config/.vim/after/plugin/README/README.md

               For this, you HAVE TO use `after/plugin/`, to be sure the interface has been installed.

-              Btw, that's what the documentation for `Abolish.vim` recommends.
+              Btw, that's what the documentation of `Abolish.vim` recommends.

 ## What's the purpose of `tidy_tab_completion.vim`?